Dean151/Dean151/README.md

 ### Hi there 👋

-I'm Thomas (a.k.a Dean)
+I'm Thomas Durand (a.k.a Dean)

-Developer of iOS app Padlok, Software Architect and Security Engineer at DiliTrust, Co-writer of Café & Lembas and full-time geek.
+Developer of iOS apps SharePal and Padlok, Software Architect and Security Engineer at DiliTrust, Co-writer of Café & Lembas and full-time geek.

 I (sometime) write about computers on my blog: https://blog.thomasdurand.fr